moddio/moddio-docs/overview/overview.md

 Moddio is more than just a game development platform—it's a thriving community of creators and players united by a shared passion for gaming.
 Our mission is to make game development accessible to everyone, irrespective of their technical expertise.
 Whether you're looking to create educational games for your students, action-packed adventures with friends, or immersive RPGs with groups, Moddio offers a versatile game editor to bring your vision to life.

+## Getting Started with Game Development

+Here are your first steps to making a game:

+1. Create a Moddio Account: Visit www.modd.io and sign up for a free account.
+2. Access the Moddio Editor: Go to the **Create** tab at the top to get started building.
+As a browser-based platform, there's no need to download anything!
+Once you're logged in, you can directly access the editor and start creating.
+3. Choose a Template or Start from Scratch: Moddio offers a variety of templates to help you get started.
+If you prefer, you can also start from scratch using the **Open World** template, and let your creativity run wild.
+Make sure you check out our **Guided Tutorial** to understand the editor and make your first guided game (or visit the [First Game page](../first-game/making-first-game.md)) - we'll take you step-by-step through the process.
+4. Explore the Workspaces: Familiarize yourself with the Play, Map, Entities, and Report workspaces.
+Understand their functions and the tools available in each.
+(Check out our [Interface overview](interface.md) for more)
+5. Start Creating: Start with simple tasks like designing a map or creating an entity, and then gradually move on to more complex tasks such as scripting game mechanics.

+Remember, game development is an iterative process, and Moddio and our community are here to support you every step of the way.

 ## Game Editor Overview

 Moddio game development is meant to be a multiplayer experience so that it's fun and collaborative to make a game.